re-js/mobx-signals/README.md

 `when` observes and runs the given predicate function until it returns true.
 Once that happens, the given effect function is executed and the autorunner is disposed.

-The `when` function returns a disposer, allowing you to cancel it manually, unless you don't pass in a second effect function, in which case it returns a Promise.
+The `when` function returns a disposer, allowing you to cancel it manually, unless you don't pass in a second effect function, in which case it returns a `Promise`.

-#### `await when(...)`
+#### Promise of `await when(...)`

-If no effect function is provided, when returns a Promise.
-This combines nicely with async / await to let you wait for changes in observable state.
+If no effect function is provided, when returns a `Promise`.
+This combines nicely with `async` / `await` to let you wait for changes in observable state.

 ```typescript
 async function() {